a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 25. Cross validation
-#crossvalidation in #machinelearning is a mean to validate stability of machine learning systems (i.e. low on both #bias and #variance).
+Cross-validation in #machinelearning is a mean to validate stability of machine learning systems (i.e. low on both #bias and #variance).

 Some useful approaches for cross-validation analysis are:
 1. Validation (evaluation of residuals): estimates training error, not dealing with the test error and thus model can still be underfit or overfit.